Show All Answers

 Registration forms are available at City Hall, online or contact the EcoSave Program Manager to request a form by email.

-Payment is due at the time of the energy evaluation.
-For more information, please contact the EcoSave Program Manager at 250-352-8278.
+Payment is due at the time of booking the energy evaluation.
+For more information, please contact the EcoSave Program Manager at 250-352-8132.

 No. Contractors will not be pre-qualified nor referred for the program.
 It is the sole decision of the homeowner which contractor to hire.
 For simplicity we have included a contractor contact list, meant only for convenience.
 You may choose additional contractors over and above the list.
 For more information and tips on hiring a contractor go to Canadian Home Builder's Association.